ItsJustMeChris/NestJS-Base-Project/README.md

 $ npm install
 ```

+## 2FA Notes

+Recommend using [OTPLib](https://www.npmjs.com/package/otplib) to generate secrets on the client side.

 ## Environment

 !!
 You do `NOT` need to use `.env` 'configuration' files, if you wish to manually `export` variables for example, with a systemd service, there will be no need to create an environment file.
 If you wish to do this, there's a provided sample systemd service file.

 The current required environment variables are found inside `.env.example`